basementuniverse/asobi/server/README.md

       // game.lastEventType will be unchanged (it will most likely be 'player-moved' or
       // 'timed-out')

-      // We can generally infer when a round has advanced inside the move hook, so
+      // We can usually infer when a round has advanced inside the move hook, so
       // this hook is just for convenience

       return game;